Comprehensive Guide to FLORENCE – Home of the Medici, Cradle of the Renaissance

 Inside the Chiesa di Santa Maria Maggiore in Florence

-Just note all those amazing deatils.
+Just note all those amazing details.

 In 1521, Carmelites of the Mantuan Congregation took over and converted the canons into a monastery.
 Today, however, it is used for other purposes.

-The ornamental architectural details on the inside walls are by Bernando Buontalenti – nomen est omen seems to be true.
+The ornamental architectural details on the inside walls are by Bernardo Buontalenti – nomen est omen seems to be true.
 In 1880, the remains of a cycle of frescoes from the 14th century were found.
 They are attributed to Spinello Aretino.

 Biblioteca Medicea Laurenziana – Basilica di San Lorenzo